Dr. Krista S. Walton

 Her research program focuses on the design, synthesis, and characterization of functional porous materials for use in adsorption applications including carbon dioxide capture and air purification.
 She has published > 80 peer-reviewed articles and presented dozens of plenary lectures and invited seminars.
 Prof. Walton currently serves as an Associate Editor for the ACS Journal Industrial & Engineering Chemistry Research, and is the Director and Lead PI of Georgia Tech’s DOE Energy Frontier Research Center, UNCAGE-ME.
 Prof. Walton’s accomplishments have been recognized by many prestigious awards including the inaugural International Adsorption Society Award for Excellence in Publications by a Young Member of the Society (2013) and the Presidential Early Career Award for Scientists and Engineers (2008).

 Prof. Walton was born in Florence, AL, and grew up in nearby Elgin on her family's farm along Bluewater Creek.
-Aside from her love of all things adsorption-related, she is crazy about her three nieces Leighella, Haylie, and Lily, and her miniature poodles Dags and Jasper, and spends every second she can with them.
+Aside from her love of all things adsorption-related, she is crazy about her three nieces Leighella, Haylie, and Lily, her nephew Luke, and her miniature poodles Dags and Jasper, and spends every second she can with them.
 In her remaining spare time, she runs half marathons very slowly and is a wannabe musician, who will sing and play her mandolin with anyone who will have her.